Zebra Danio Care Essentials: Size, Tips and More

 Gender differences: male vs female

-4. Anal Fin: One of the more reliable ways to differentiate between male and female zebrafish is to observe the shape of the anal fin (ventral fin located near the tail).
-In males, the anal fin is usually more pointed and has a slightly elongated appearance, while in females, the anal fin is generally more rounded.
+Anal Fin: A more reliable method for distinguishing gender is to examine the anal fin, which is located near the tail.
+In males, the anal fin is more pointed and elongated, while in females, it is usually rounder.

 Breeding